Boléro: Structure

-Boléro is "Ravel's most straightforward composition in any medium".
-The music is in C major, 3/4 time, beginning pianissimo and rising in a continuous crescendo to fortissimo possibile (as loud as possible).
+Boléro has been called "Ravel's most straightforward composition in any medium".
+The music is in C major, 3/4 time, beginning pianissimo and rising in a continuous crescendo to fortissimo.
 It is built over an unchanging ostinato rhythm played 169 times on one or more snare drums that remains constant throughout the piece:

 On top of this rhythm two melodies are heard, each 18 bars long, and each played twice alternately.
 The first melody is diatonic, and the second introduces more jazz-influenced elements, with syncopation and flattened notes (technically it is mostly in the Phrygian mode).
 The first melody descends through one octave, the second through two octaves.
 The bass line and accompaniment are initially played on pizzicato strings, mainly using rudimentary tonic and dominant notes.
 Tension is provided by the contrast between the steady percussive rhythm, and the "expressive vocal melody trying to break free".
 Interest is maintained by constant reorchestration of the theme, leading to a variety of timbres, and by a steady crescendo.
 Both themes are repeated eight times.
 At the climax, the first theme is repeated a ninth time, then the second theme takes over and breaks briefly into a new tune in E major before finally returning to the tonic key of C major.